facebookresearch/sumo-challenge/README.md

+# SUMO360: The API for the SUMO challenge

 [The SUMO360 API](https://facebookresearch.github.io/sumo-challenge/) is a Python package that supports manipulation of SUMO challenge input and output data and evaluation of SUMO Challenge solutions.